Fed Cuts Interest Rates For 1st Time Since 2008

 The Federal Reserve is cutting interest rates for the first time in over a decade — a preemptive move aimed at extending the already record-long economic expansion.

-The Fed on Wednesday lowered its target for the key federal funds rate by a quarter percentage point, to a range of 2% to 2.25%.
+The Fed on Wednesday lowered its target for the key federal funds rate by a quarter percentage point.
 The move should decrease the cost of borrowing, including for credit cards, auto loans and mortgages.

 The rate cut — the first since the Great Recession — had been widely expected, but it marks a turnaround for the Fed.
 As of late last year, the central bank was expecting to continue raising rates in 2019.